Get all the latest data for Madrid

 How do I verify title and ownership history in Madrid right now?

-The official authority to verify title and ownership history in Madrid is the Registro de la Propiedad (Property Registry), where every property transfer, mortgage, and legal burden is recorded.
+The official source to verify title and ownership in Madrid is the Registro de la Propiedad, normally through the nota simple.

-The key document to request is the nota simple, which shows the current registered owner, the property description, and any mortgages, easements, or other encumbrances recorded against the property.
+The key title document to request is the nota simple informativa, because it shows the registered owner, property description, mortgages, embargoes and other registered charges.

 You will find here the list of classic mistakes people make when buying a property in Madrid.